awfulwoman/awfulwoman/README.md

 - ❌ An actually published website.
 Yeah, that's kind of not happened yet.
 But it'll be at [awfulwoman.com](https://awfulwoman.com)
 - ❌ A [Webmention](https://indieweb.org/Webmention) to git endpoint.
 - ❌ A [Micropub](https://indieweb.org/Micropub) to git [endpoint](https://indieweb.org/Micropub/Servers).
-- ❌ A webmention sender (and a way to remember what webmention have been sent).
+- ❌ A [webmention sender](https://aaronparecki.com/2018/06/30/11/your-first-webmention) (and a way to remember what webmentions have been sent).